What an exciting adventure building tiny houses cheap could be for those of you who are knowledgeable in construction.

-If you are interested in building tiny houses in your neighbourhood, you can get all sorts of video tutorials, like those offered by Hacknician (below) on YouTube … starting with building a trailer to haul them with.
+If you are interested in building tiny houses in your neighbourhood, you can get all sorts of video tutorials, like those offered by Brice (his one video below) on his YouTube channel … Living Big in a Tiny House.

 OR, you can read on…

 As I bring you a means to help you accelerate building your tiny house business cheap by providing the following information.

 Okay, so you are now determined to start your very own business building tiny houses inexpensively so that others can afford great housing.

 Did you know that you could possibly find sponsors to help you by supplying you with some of the necessary materials to build those tiny houses?

 Just about all building companies of all sizes have sponsored people, causes and projects.
 This concept is not new to any business.

 It’s just new to you and only for a few days as you get started.

 Sponsorship “getting” is a way of doing business and making a living for thousands of people in journalism, art, photography, television production, writing, research, charity, etc.